Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Defeat a [Tibia Mariner](https://eldenring.wiki.fextralife.com/Tibia+Mariner) boss
 - [x] Obtain the map to [Bestial Sanctum](https://eldenring.wiki.fextralife.com/Bestial+Sanctum)
 - [x] He will appear in the Roundtable Hold, sitting in a chair.
 He will sell some spells to you.
-- [ ] Give him the Weathered Dagger you get from Fia's questline.
+- [x] Give him the Weathered Dagger you get from Fia's questline.
 Reloading the area will open the door on the right side of the Hold.
 D will be dead.
+(04-11)

 **NPCs Affected By Quest**: [Gurranq Beast Clergyman](https://eldenring.wiki.fextralife.com/Gurranq+Beast+Clergyman), [Fia](https://eldenring.wiki.fextralife.com/Fia)